gemoc/activitydiagram/README.md

 # DSL for Activity Diagram
-Design and implementation of a DSL for Activity Diagram according to the GEMOC methodology and tooling.
+Design and implementation of a DSL for activity diagrams according to the GEMOC methodology and tooling.